By Sarah McKinney (MBA C11)

 Large companies will likely continue spending huge sums of money on traditional market research and product development, but crowd-funding offers a compelling alternative for small-to-medium sized businesses with budgetary constraints.
 Beyond the up-front investment needed to identify what will be tested and develop supporting campaign materials (e.g., AMP’s video cost ~$5K), crowd-funding is virtually free, reducing risk by allowing consumers to determine the viability of proposed products and/or services before development is pursued.
 The influx of small-to-medium sized business investment received directly from consumers, whether they’re new or existing companies, will stimulate the economy and create needed jobs by helping businesses with strong ideas to grow and flourish.

 Having a simple way to stay engaged with the individuals who helped you develop your product or service, and thus creating brand advocates, is a marketer’s dream come true.
 Not to mention the benefits of having quantitative data to inform accurate sales forecasts.
 In some ways, this approach isn’t new, as iTunes, Amazon and video game publishers, to name a few, have been using a pre-sale strategy for years.
-But instead this would simply move the purchase decision up in the development cycle, further decreasing risk.
+This would simply move the purchase decision up in the development cycle, further decreasing risk.

 Established companies could also use crowd-funding platforms to identify acquisition opportunities, following the money to identify business ideas generating the most enthusiasm.
-Granted, some policing will be required to ensure established businesses don’t monopolize or misuse a crowd-funding platform, but it strikes me as an obvious evolution in market research methodologies, aimed at accurate demand assessment, customer relationship management and brand loyalty generation.
+Granted, some policing will be required to ensure established businesses don’t monopolize or misuse a crowd-funding platform, but it strikes me as an obvious evolution in market research methodologies, aimed at accurate demand assessment, customer relationship management, and brand loyalty generation.

 What do you think?
 Do you see other opportunities and risks for crowd-funding moving forward?